Japanese Encephalitis Vaccine (Ixiaro) in Canada — Cost, Schedule & Who Needs It

 Who should get it

-- •Short-term travellers with heavy outdoor/rural exposure
+- •Short-term travellers with intense outdoor or agricultural exposure during peak season (May–October)

 Not recommended for

-- •Severe allergy to vaccine component
+- •Severe allergy to protamine sulphate or any Ixiaro vaccine component — very rare

 Destinations where Japanese Encephalitis is recommended